c272/sharpie/README.md

 # Sharpie
 *A C# package manager without the useless fluff.*

-**This repository is now being maintained as part of the Algo project, [here.](http://github.com/c272/algo-lang) This repository is no longer updated.**
+**This repository is now being maintained as part of the Algo project, [here.](http://github.com/c272/algo-lang) This repository is now a mirror.**

 ## Getting Started
 To get started adding packages to your C# projects or PATH, first download the latest release of Sharpie from the [releases tab](https://github.com/c272/sharpie/releases) on GitHub.
 When this is done, extract the release into a folder, and then add that folder to the PATH environment variable.